The spacenet challenge

 The second solution is to use the preprocessing technique presented by Jiangye Yuan.
 He builds an image in which each pixel has a value based on its distance to the closest building border.
 His segmentation lets him separate close buildings and seems to perform very well.
 Note that his images have a better precision (30cm/pixel versus 50cm/pixel for our images).

 Without retraining, this model performs badly on our data.

 In this blog post, we have shown you our implementation of segnet for the detection of buildings in aerial imagery.
 The model has been easily adapted from a classification model to a continuous prediction one.
 It is simple enough that it can be implemented with the higher level library Keras (unlike the model proposed by Jiangye Yuan) and perform very well in terms of pixel precision.
-Depending on the problem, the buildings fusion might not even be a
+Depending on the problem, the buildings fusion might not even be a problem.

 Future challenges will be opportunities to improve our model even further, with the help of Yuan preprocessing and the last deep learning breakthroughs.